June 22, 2010

 Phonologically distinct or phonological - refers to phonic differences capable of

 distinguishing meaning in a given language.
-Esentially it has them same meaning
+Essentially it has them same

 ˌ Secondary stress[3]